mitsuba-renderer/enoki/docs/basics.rst

     compiler will be able to exploit the equivalence to generate optimal code in this case.

-A symmetric pair of operations stores the contents of arrays in memory:
+An analogous pair of operations stores the contents of arrays in memory:

 .. code-block:: cpp